 2. Democratic Services - Members Subject Detail Delegated by: Delegated to: Members To keep, maintain, and operate Exec.
 [Senior the Scheme of Allowances to Allowances Democratic Members.
-Services Officer] Outside To fill vacancies on outside bodies Council [Chief Executive] Bodies in consultation where there is no contest for Members places. with [Leader] / Group Leaders / [Senior Democratic Services Officer] Outside Council [Chief Executive] To confirm nominations of Council Bodies representatives to outside bodies Members when any issues of liability have been satisfactorily resolved.
-Outside To maintain and amend a list of Council [Monitoring Bodies external bodies and organisations Officer], in to which Members have been following appointed by the Council. consultation with the [Leader] Outside To issue forms of indemnity (to be Council / [Executive Bodies agreed by Chief Executive) and to Standards Director Finance arrange insurance of any of the Indemnity Committee -& Corporate Council's Members or Officers in insurance 02.02.05 Resources1 relation to work in connection with Outside Bodies (whether by attending meetings or otherwise) where it is lawful to do so.
-Council / [Executive Indemnity To agree indemnities, issue forms insurance -Standards Director Finance of indemnity and arrange other Committee -& Corporate insurance of any of the Council's circumstances 02.02.05 Resources1 Members and Officers in other circumstances where it is lawful to do so.
+Services Officer] Council Outside To fill vacancies on outside bodies [Chief Executive] in consultation Bodies where there is no contest for Members places. with [Leader] / Group Leaders / [Senior Democratic Services Officer] Outside To confirm nominations of Council Council [Chief Executive] Bodies representatives to outside bodies Members when any issues of liability have been satisfactorily resolved.
+Outside To maintain and amend a list of Council [Monitoring Officer], in external bodies and organisations Bodies to which Members have been following appointed by the Council. consultation with the [Leader] Outside To issue forms of indemnity (to be Council / [Executive Bodies agreed by Chief Executive) and to Standards Director Finance Indemnity arrange insurance of any of the Committee -& Corporate Council's Members or Officers in insurance 02.02.05 Resources] relation to work in connection with Outside Bodies (whether by attending meetings or otherwise) where it is lawful to do so.
+Council / [Executive Indemnity To agree indemnities, issue forms insurance -Standards Director Finance of indemnity and arrange other Committee -& Corporate insurance of any of the Council's 02.02.05 Resources] circumstances Members and Officers in other circumstances where it is lawful to do so.